-B. The City will perform trash pickup on private streets providing such streets are fully accessible to and usable by the City's trash trucks.
+Solid waste contractor shall perform trash pick-up on private streets, provided such streets are fully accessible to and usable by the company’s trash trucks.

-C. The City will not provide pavement maintenance or sweeping services on private streets.
+The City shall not provide pavement maintenance or sweeping services on private streets.

-D. The City will operate and maintain street lights on private streets only if design and construction of the street lighting system are fully in accord with all City standards, an appropriate utility easement has been dedicated, and the system is fully accessible to City forces for maintenance.
+The City may agree to operate and maintain street lights on private streets only if design and construction of the street lighting system are fully in accord with all City standards, an appropriate utility easement has been dedicated, and the system is fully accessible to City forces for maintenance.

+N. Separate street improvement plans shall be reviewed and approved by the Public Works Department prior to permit issuances.

+O. A Public Works encroachment permit shall be required when connecting to or relocating public utilities.